ansible/tower-cli/docs/examples/README.md

 $ tower-cli config password myPassw0rd
 ```

+Jobs demonstrated in the script do not connect to another machine, and do
+not require valid machine credentials, so tower-cli config information
+should be all the unique information necessary.

 ### Create Fake Data

 You may want to reference the
 [fake data creator](/docs/examples/fake_data_creator.sh) for
-examples on how to do things.
+examples on how to create different types of resources.

 If you want to run the script, which auto-populates your Tower server
 with a small set of fake data, run the following: